abbiedaniel/salesforce-maintenance/PD1-Notes.md

  	- Authorize inbound changes so that another Salesforce org can send change sets to the org you are logged into.
   	- Tyoes: Inboard Change Sets and Outbound Change Sets
  	- Target & Source Pairs: Sandbox to Sandbox OR Sandbox to Prod
+  	- Cloning existing and new sandboxes is an option if needing to cut down on  change sets (clones data and metadata)

 - **Salesforce CLI Capabilities**

 	- Authorize sandboxes (headless or web flow)